SCYou27/Projects_SHA3/project_SHA3-32bit/0003_training/README.md

 # Profiling (training) traces

-Profiling (Training): the main goal of the tasks in "0003_training/" is to build the templates used in our attacks.
+The main goal of the tasks in "0003_training/" is to build the templates used in our attacks.

 1. Please download the raw traces used in this phase from the following website: